The Florida Bar

 • Length of the marriage.

-• Age and physical and emotional condition of both spouses.
+• Age, physical, mental, and emotional condition of both spouses.

 • Each spouse’s financial resources and income-producing capacity of the assets they receive.